-Listen to homegrown BC music alongside the North Thompson River, learn how volcanoes and glaciation created this beautiful area, and come visit the Information Centre on one of our author speaking days – local authors will be coming in on several occasions to speak about our area’s culture, heritage, and landscape.
+Listen to homegrown BC music alongside the North Thompson River, learn how volcanoes and glaciation created this beautiful area, and come visit the Information Centre to learn what the area has to offer!

 If you want to experience our area in a whole new way, paragliding is a great option.
 X Sky Paragliding takes you on a scenic aerial tour of the North Thompson Valley, with stunning views of the river, forest and farmland below.

 The Clearwater River is known for the best combination of wilderness and whitewater rafting in BC.
 Trips range from 3 hours to 2 days.